Mikejo5000/vsts-docs-pr/docs/report/analytics/widget-extension-against-analytics-service-configuration.md

 ```

 This code simply provides the users with two drop downs to select the category and group for the chart.
 Note that the
-"value" of the option is the item needed by the analytics service to group the data, that's why the value for Area
+"value" of the option is the item needed by the Analytics Service to group the data, that's why the value for Area
 is **Area/AreaName** because it is a navigation property from the WorkItems entity to the Areas entity.
 This code also
 adds a **(none)** option to the group by selector.
 When a user has (none) selected they will get a standard bar chart
 instead of a stacked area bar chart.